theotherphil/imagecli/README_template.txt

 stack: all input images are pushed onto the top of an image stack, and each operation pops one or more images from the top of the stack, applies some transformation, and pushes one or more output images back onto the stack.
-All images provided via the command line are pushed onto the image stack before we starting running the pipeline, and when the pipeline completes we save the contents of the image stack to the `--output` paths.
+All images provided via the command line are pushed onto the image stack before we start running the pipeline, and when the pipeline completes we save the contents of the image stack to the `--output` paths.

 ### Multiple inputs, single output